microsoft/react-native-windows-samples/docs/native-platform-modules.md

 Conveniently our new project already includes the code to include our `Testlib` Turbo Native Module.

 The key bit here is the `#include "testlib.h"` include and the call to the `AddAttributedModules` function.
-This call makes sure that every Turbo Native Module (every struct attributed with `REACT_MODULE`), from every included header file, gets included in the library's package.
+This call makes sure that every Turbo Native Module (i.e. every struct attributed with `REACT_MODULE`), from every included header file, gets included in the library's package.

 ### 4. Use the Native Module in your JavaScript